- Basic Info

 - have met the Minimum Performance Standards for their region as set by their regional commission.

 An applicant government will be evaluated against four broad performance measures of community vision and goals, community leadership, community participation in the development of the comprehensive plan, and successful community implementation of that plan.
-The application is built on these 4 criteria, and is scored accordingly, on a 1-3-5 scale.
+The application is built on these 4 criteria, and is scored accordingly, on a 0-5 scale with the exception of the last question that can receive a maximum of 10 points.
 The community must have given careful thought to development of their community vision or goals as the basis for their community work program.
 This work program must consist primarily of measurable, specific action items that will help realize their hoped for future.